 The GSCP Reference Tools, while available for download, will not be the basis for the SSCI benchmark.

-The benchmark methodology will be streamlined with the benchmark methodology of the CGF Global Food Safety Initiative that is based on a Self-Assessment, followed by an independent expert review.
+The benchmark methodology is streamlined with the benchmark methodology of the CGF Global Food Safety Initiative that is based on a Self-Assessment, followed by an independent expert review.

 The SSCI benchmark criteria will consist of two main parts: